joanna01-ai/arduino-led-project/README.md

 ### log2 — [06/05/2026]
 ➡️ Trying to make the LED blink faster.
 Changed both `delay(1000)` values to `delay(100)`.
 Now it blinks 10x faster!

+## log3 — [07/05/2026]
+➡️ Changed delay from 1000 to 100 — LED now blinks
+10x faster!
+Confirmed it works in Wokwi simulator.

 ```cpp
 void loop() {
   digitalWrite(13, HIGH);